Rainbow Nursery

 Brief Description of the Job

-To work under the supervision of the Nursery Coordinator and senior leadership team to care for the needs of a group of children aged from 3 months to four years old.
+To work under the supervision of the Two-year Old Team Lead and wider leadership team to care for the needs of a key group of children aged 2-3 years old.
+The postholder will also spend parts of the day working with the wider age group as the setting is designed to be open access to all age groups to encourage “family” learning.
 To work using the early Years Foundation Stage, as appropriate to the children’s ages planning for, leading, and providing high quality care and early education through play.

 Key Tasks